Dineshs91/soft-delete-options-in-django/README.md

 Post.objects.all().delete()
 # Will also soft delete all the posts.

+Post.objects.get()
+# Will not return any post and will raise an exception.

+Post.original_objects.get()
+# Will return the soft deleted post.

 Post.original_objects.all()
 # Returns soft deleted objects as well, along with the undeleted ones.